-The vision of WASP-HS is to realize excellent research and develop competence on the consequences and challenges of artificial intelligence and autonomous systems for humanities and society.
+The vision of WASP-HS is to realize excellent research and develop competence on the opportunities and challenges of artificial intelligence and autonomous systems for humanities and society.

 WASP-HS research tackles the challenges and impact of upcoming technology shifts as well as contributing to the development of theory and practice of human and societal aspects of AI and autonomous systems, and in particular, focus on potential ethical, economic, labor market, social, cultural and legal aspects of technological transition.
 The Wallenberg Foundations are investing up to SEK 660 million in the WASP-HS research program.